zettacamp-Muhammad-Rizqi/rizqi_zettacamp_catfish/README.md

-# Update your book purchasing function to have a parameter term of credit.
-Then calculate the price for each term & display the result.

-## Note:
-1. Calculate the term using array function
-2. Credit is due every month & displayed as array object
+# Task Javascript Day 5
+Transform your book purchasing function to REST API with Basic Authentication